Information about getting involved in residence life programs

 - Omega Zeta Epsilon, the Salem State University chapter of the National Residence Hall Honorary.
 The Omega Zeta Epsilon Executive Board is elected by the membership of the organization as outlined in their constitution.

-RHA receives funding through the residence hall activity fee paid by each resident student ($20 per semester) and any additional fundraising the organization does throughout the year.
-This money is divided between RHA, the six Community Councils, Weekend Warriors, and NRHH.
+RSC receives funding through the residence hall activity fee paid by each resident student ($20 per semester) and any additional fundraising the organization does throughout the year.
+This money is divided between RSC, the six Community Councils, Weekend Warriors, and NRHH.

 The Salem State Weekend Warriors develops free social activities and events for Friday nights, Saturday, and Sunday afternoons.
 Programs are funded jointly by residence life and the residence hall association.